JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Parameter-Landscape-Table.md

 \end{cases}
 $$

 where $\hat{p}_i$ denotes the operator's active pledge.
-Under the assumption of incentive compatibility (see ), operators truth-tell by declaring their actual fixed costs, offsetting the positive impact of the fixed-cost fee over operators revenues.
+Under the assumption of incentive compatibility (see [Reward Sharing Schemes](References/papers/reward-sharing-schemes_brunjes-kiayias-et-al_2020.pdf)), operators truth-tell by declaring their actual fixed costs, offsetting the positive impact of the fixed-cost fee over operators revenues.
 Most of the analysis regarding operators' incentives focuses on **Operator gross revenues** rather than net profits.

 On the other hand **a delegator $d$ with stake $\sigma_d$ achieves**: